research-software-directory/research-software-directory/docs/dev.md

 ### Citation

 - [``http://localhost/cite/xenon?version=3.0.4&format=bibtex``](http://localhost/cite/xenon?version=3.0.4&format=bibtex) should return a reference manager file for software package Xenon version 3.0.4 in BibTeX format.

-### Graphs / metrics / insights

-- [``http://localhost/graphs``](http://localhost/graphs) should show you some integrated statistics of all the packages in the local instance of the Research Software Directory

 ### OAI-PMH